 With IR35 changes moving ever closer, this webinar will take you through the changes and give you clear advice on how to get ready.

-Andrew discusses changes to IR35 tax rules which are due to be implemented in April 2020
+IR35 Tax update - changes to be implemented in April 2020

 In the UK, a great number of organisations engage self-employed IR35 contractors to complete work on their behalf